timofeysie/django-on-docker/README.md

 Apparently I forgot to install gunicorn.
 Activate the even and ```pip install gunicorn==21.2.0``` and make sure it's in the requirments file.

 Then the three commands shown above all work.

+## Nginx

+To update my question about Gunicorn vs. Nginx there is a bit more detail about the role of Nginx in this app.

+Nginx acts as a reverse proxy for Gunicorn to handle client requests as well as serve up static files.

+### Reverse Proxy

+The article has [this link](https://www.f5.com/glossary/reverse-proxy) to explain the reverse proxy which I will I will describe a bit of here.

+A proxy sits between the client and the server in order to manage requests and sometimes responses.

+A reverse proxy sits in front of web servers and forwards client requests to the servers.

+So this seems to explains what that are.
+Next, why.

+The reverse-proxy link then says: *The requested resources are returned to the client as if they originated from the proxy server itself.*

+Does that mean the Gunicorn is a proxy, and Nginx is a reverse-proxy?

+Why do we need a reverse proxy?
+A reverse proxy also provides smooth flow of network traffic between clients and servers, and the ability to direct requests based on a wide variety of parameters such as user device, location, etc.

+Sounds like a load balancer really.
+What’s the Difference Between a Reverse Proxy and a Load Balancer then?

+A load balancer distributes incoming client requests among a group of servers that all host the same content.

+The reverse proxy as the public face of the website.
+Some things it provides are increased security, scalability and flexibility as well as web acceleration.

+So I'm still not exactly clear about the two servers.
+I will continue for now with the setup and get back to this soon.